About This Model

 About This Pen

 This a Duofold Jr from 1925-27, in red Permanite celluloid, the much smaller sibling of the Big Red.
 It is in unusually good condition for one of the colored Duofolds since they are so often seen with cap and barrel edge cracks.
-This pen shows almost no wear, and the celluloid is remarkably clean throughout.
+This pen shows almost no wear, except for some light nibbles, and the celluloid is remarkably clean throughout.
 The gold trim is complete and untarnished, and the Lucky Curve imprint shallow but complete.
 Wait, there’s more!
 The real attraction of this pen is its nib — it is a factory flex nib and a truly impressive writer!
 Yes, it’s firm, it is a Parker, but genuinely flexible.
 I have loved the Duofold Jr’s for years, because they have all the substance and solid feel of a Duofold but are short enough (4.1”) to fit easily in any pocket or a smaller case.
 Luckily for you, I wasn’t willing to part with one of mine to keep this.
 Enjoy it!